jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Publications

-"Social Anarchism and the Rejection of Private Property." (forthcoming) in _The Routledge Handbook of Anarchy and Anarchist Thought_, edited by Gary Chartier and Chad van Schoelandt, Routledge.
+"Social Anarchism and the Rejection of Private Property." (forthcoming) in _The Routledge Handbook of Anarchy and Anarchist Thought_, edited by Gary Chartier and Chad Van Schoelandt, Routledge.

 "An Anarchist Interpretation of Marx's 'Ability to Needs' Principle." (forthcoming) _The Journal of Value Inquiry_.